 Let’s take a moment and thank Satoshi Nakamoto, the anonymous person or group of people who invented blockchain to serve as the public transaction ledger for Bitcoin.
-In its ten year history, blockchain has evolved quickly, and is on a path to become a transformational game-changer as disruptive as IoT, 5G, edge computing, and so on.
+In just one decade, blockchain has evolved rapidly, and has already proven to be a disruptive game changer.

 The blockchain records transactions between two parties quickly in a permanent, verifiable, and non-modified way.
 The ledger is made up of these transactions, aka blocks, and once a block is verified, it is forever a part of the chain and can not be edited or removed.
 Because of this secure record-keeping, businesses have begun to see the value in blockchain for their own operations.

 Estimates vary on the expected adoption rate and compound annual growth for blockchain technology.
-According to an optimistic report by Wintergreen Research, the blockchain market was $708 million in 2017, and will grow to over $60 billion by 2024!
+According to a report by Wintergreen Research, the blockchain market will grow to over $60 billion by 2024!

 With numbers like that, blockchain has the potential to also change the global data center industry.
 But how?
 Here’s some best guesses.